+COMMUNICATION

+Driver Indicators

-COMMUNICATION Driver Indicators Driver Communication of actuarial information and advice Indicators The communication of actuarial information and advice provides a positive contribution to actuarial quality where: It is clear and unambiguous, using plain language where possible, with a view to addressing the needs of users for actuarial information and advice.
-It includes sufficient information to enable the reader to judge the appropriateness and implications of any recommendations, without being obscured by immaterial or irrelevant information.
-It includes an indication of inherent uncertainty, including an assessment of the key risks which the entity faces.
-It includes discussions with clients or employers to establish a common understanding about: their needs and the scope of the actuary's work; their needs and the reliability of the actuary's work; the key risks identified and judgments made; and the quality of their data, systems and documentation. the quanty of their data, systems and documentation.
+Communication of actuarial information and advice The communication of actuarial information and advice provides a positive contribution to actuarial quality where: • It is clear and unambiguous, using plain language where possible, with a view to addressing the needs of users for actuarial information and advice. • It includes sufficient information to enable the reader to judge the appropriateness and implications of any recommendations, without being obscured by immaterial or irrelevant information. • It includes an indication of inherent uncertainty, including an assessment of the key related risks which the entity faces. • It includes discussions with clients or employers to establish a common understanding about: • their needs and the scope of the actuary's work; • limitations on the reliability of the actuary's work; • the key risks identified and judgments made; and • the quality of their data, systems and documentation.

-ACTUARIES Driver Indicators Technical skills of actuaries The technical skills of actuaries make a positive contribution to actuarial quality where: Actuaries are selected from a wide range of high quality applicants.
-Actuaries have a comprehensive training in financial, economic and statistical theory and practice.
-Actuaries are adept at using and interpreting the latest actuarial and related methods in their area of expertise.
-Actuaries understand relevant aspects of their clients' or employers' business or operations, and are exposed to the wider business and economic environment in order to support the development of good judgment.
-Actuaries are exposed in their work and training to a variety of actuarial methods and applications of those methods to a variety of business models.
-Actuaries are committed to lifelong learning and development in actuarial and industry specialist issues from a range of academic and commercial disciplines.
+ACTUARIES Driver Indicators Technical skills of actuaries The technical skills of actuaries make a positive contribution to actuarial quality where: Actuaries are selected on merit by clients and employers from a wide range of high quality applicants.
+There is clarity about the technical skills which can be expected of actuaries by users, and these include: a thorough knowledge and understanding of current financial, economic and statistical theory and practice, and the wider business, regulatory and economic environment; proficiency in using and interpreting the latest relevant actuarial and related methods and in exercising judgment; and a dynamic understanding of relevant aspects of their clients' or employers' business or operations, including the relevant business model and the related risks.
+Actuaries acquire these skills through comprehensive initial training and testing, exposure to a range of relevant actuarial and non-actuarial experiences and influences, and supervised demonstration of their practical skills.
+Actuaries maintain and develop these skills through regular practice, updates, validation and challenge.
 Ethics and professionalism of actuaries The ethics and professionalism of actuaries make a positive contribution to actuarial quality where: Actuaries aspire to the highest standards of professional conduct, and to 'doing the right thing' in the public interest, and see this as enhancing their reputation and that of the organisations with which they are associated.
 Actuaries exhibit objectivity, and are robust in identifying and resisting pressures to act against their professional judgment or against the legitimate interests of users or potential users of their work.
 Actuaries have relevant training and guidance to help them address the ethical issues which are likely to arise in their work.
-Actuaries speak up when they have reasonable concerns about actuarial work or the way it is used.
+Actuaries speak up whenever they have reasonable concerns arising from actuarial work or the way it is used, and follow the issues through.